djwasser/M3iPiZeroW/README.md

 * Fitness Machine Service (FTMS) with power, instantaneous cadence, and heart rate
   * all three successfully demonstrated to work with Kinomap on ipad
   * power and cadence work with Zwift on iPad; no HR
-* Heart Rate Service / note: functions correctly but commented out.
-See note on Peloton below.
+* Heart Rate Service
   * Works with Zwift on iPad; so combined with FTMS all three measurements available
   * Works with Peloton on iPad.
 Functions fine with HR Strap that talks to M3i.
 With no HR stap, Peloton seems to see random "ghost" heart rate values.
-So commented out for now as I typically use a Wahoo TICKR that does not talk to M3i.
+As documented in closed issue #3, there are five lines to comment out to disable HR Service.
 * Cycling Power Service (including cadence)
 * Cycling Speed and Cadence Service (cadence only)
   * Once this service was implemented, cadence was found by Peloton running on the iPad